SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cafe de Casa Fisherman's Wharf

-A welcome taste of Brazilian breakfast cuisine is on offer at Cafe de Casa, a delightful eatery on Fisherman’s Wharf.
+A welcome taste of Brazilian cuisine is on offer at Cafe de Casa, a delightful eatery in Fisherman’s Wharf.

-The signature dish at Cafe De Casa is the traditional dish Feijoada, a wonderfully rich blend of black beans with sausage, pork, and beef served with a side of greens and orange and simply oozing flavor.
+The signature dish at Cafe De Casa is the traditional feijoada, a wonderfully rich blend of black beans with sausage, pork, and beef served with a side of greens and orange and simply oozing with flavor.

 Eagle Cafe Pier 39

-Occupying a picturesque waterfront location, Eagle Café is a long-established café offering a full range of American-style breakfast dishes.
+Occupying a picturesque waterfront location, Eagle Cafe is a long-established San Francisco cafe offering a full range of American-style breakfast dishes.

-Priced around $15 to $20, choose from standard offerings such as bacon, sausage, and egg breakfast through a range of specials including a stunning bacon and cheese burger plus everyone’s favorite avocado toast.
+Priced around $15 to $20, choose from standard offerings such as bacon, sausage, and egg breakfast, to a range of specials including a stunning bacon and cheese burger, plus everyone’s favorite, avocado toast.

 You'll find them on the second floor of Pier 39 near the entrance.